givepraise/praise/packages/docs/install-praise-on-digital-ocean.md

 Docker compose is utility for configuring and running Docker containers.
 Praise requires `docker compose` v2 to be installed.

-Complete step 1 in the installation guide: [How To Install and Use Docker Compose on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)
+Complete step 1 in the installation guide: [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-22-04)

 - Step 1 — Installing Docker Compose